bennerhq/AClock/README.md

 ## Development
 To modify the application, update the relevant JavaScript and CSS files.
 The `removeDuplicates` function in `timezones.js` can be used to generate a new `tz_objects.js` file with unique time zones.

-## License:
+## License
 "THE BEER-WARE LICENSE" (Revision 42):
 <jens@bennerhq.com> wrote this file.
-As long as you retain this notice you
-can do whatever you want with this stuff.
+As long as you retain this notice you can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.